Get

 Are Lentils Toxic to Cats?

 Lentils are not toxic to cats.
 So, you don’t have to worry if you find your cat’s face first in your bowl.
 Lentils won’t poison your cat, but the other ingredients added to your lentil soup could pose a significant risk to your cats.
 Garlic and onion are two common ingredients in lentil soup that are toxic to cats.
-If you find your cat snacking on your lentil soup, make sure to contact your vet for professional advice.
+If you find your cat snacking on your lentil soup, make sure to contact a vet for professional advice.

 Lentils